-The Ending Homelessness Academy 2021 provides frontline staff, managers, and community leadership intensive training and support from national experts at OrgCode Consulting, Inc. Over the course of 6-7 months, the Raleigh Wake Partnership is offering a menu of homelessness response topics that will provide participants excellent foundational knowledge and strategies for ending homelessness in Wake County.
+The Partnership founded the Ending Homelessness Academy (EHA) to provide education and foster greater understanding.
+The EHA provides frontline staff, managers, and community leadership intensive training and support from national experts.
+The courses offer a menu of homelessness response topics that provide participants with excellent foundational knowledge and strategies for ending homelessness in Wake County.